-Easy Chicken Cobb Salad is as good as any restaurant for a fraction of the price!
+This easy Chicken Cobb Salad recipe is as good as any restaurant for a fraction of the price!
 Ready in 25 mins, you’ll want to have this salad for lunch on the regular!

 I love great salad recipes and the Grilled Chicken Cobb Salad has been at the top of my list for years!
 Just about every restaurant has one on the menu and it’s a full meal.
 The ratio of lettuce to toppings is perfect and you can add your favorite dressing to taste.
 What’s not to love about that?!
 Maybe it’s the fact that I can never say no to something with avocado and bacon, but this salad makes a regular appearance at lunchtime at our house.

 - Lettuce – A mix of greens including iceberg lettuce, watercress, romaine lettuce, and endive are a classic combination, but arugula, radicchio, and green lettuce would be yummy additions too.